 - We will first invite you to visit the school with your child to have a look around and speak to staff.

 - We may suggest adaptations to the settling-in period to help your child to settle more easily.

 How can I let the school know I am concerned about my child’s progress in school?

-- If you are not happy that the concerns are being managed and that your child is still not making progress you should speak to the SENCo.
+- If you are unhappy with how the concerns are being managed and that your child is still not progressing, you should speak to the SENCo.

 How will the school let me know if they have any concerns about my child’s learning in school?

 - When a teacher or parent has raised concerns about your child’s progress and targeted teaching has not met the child’s needs, the teacher will raise this with the SENCo.